Miquel Costa i Llobera

-Miquel Costa i Llobera (10 March 1854 – 16 October 1922) was a Spanish poet from Majorca.
+Miquel Costa i Llobera (10 March 1854 – 16 October 1922) was a Spanish priest and poet from Majorca.
 He mainly wrote in Catalan language.

 He is regarded as a prominent figure of Catalan poetry.
 Marcelino Menéndez y Pelayo described him as an excellent lyric poet who would rank among the greatest in any nation and during the finest literary periods.

 Biography

 Early years, romanticism, and The Pine of Formentor

 Born in the Majorcan town of Pollença, Spain, in 1854, he was the son of a family of rural owners and was orphaned as a mother at the age of eleven.
 He grew up very influenced by his uncle, a medical doctor in Pollença, who introduced him to the local landscape and his interest in classical literature.

 He studied in Madrid and Barcelona, where he met Antoni Rubió i Lluch and was a disciple of the writer Josep Lluís Pons i Gallarza.
 In 1874 he won an award at the Floral Games.
 He cultivated, in a first stage, romantic poetry, exemplified in his best-known poem, The Pine of Formentor (1875), an ode to a pine tree of Formentor, which later inspired artists such as Joan Miró and Anglada Camarasa.
 This ode was also included in his volume Poesies, published in 1885.